AnkitAvi11/AnkitAvi11/README.md

 ### Hi there.
 I am Ankit 👋

-I am a BCA Graduate from BIT Mesra, Lalpur, Ranchi Campus.
-I am currently pursuing my Masters in Computer applications and very passionate about solving problems.
-Love to work on multiple technologies like JavaScript, CPP, Java, Python.
+I am a Software Engineer - I at Oracle Cerner working as a Full Stack and Data Engineer solving day to day healthcare problems.

-- 🔭 I’m currently working on a fullstack **Svelte and Django Application**
+- 🔭 I'm currently working on Big data projects.

-- 🌱 I’m currently learning **Android Development and Cloud Computing**
+- 🌱 I'm currently learning Apache Spark and Kafka.

 - 👨‍💻 Some of my projects are available at my [Github](https://github.com/AnkitAvi11?tab=repositories)